gtuck/web3400-Course-Docs/projects/05/description.md

 </section>
 ```

-Add PHP code at the top of the `profile.php` file to fetch the user's interactions from the database in the `try` statment (but after) where you are getting the users record:
+Add PHP code at the top of the `profile.php` file to fetch the user's interactions from the database in the `try` statement (but after) where you are getting the user record:

 ```php
 // Fetch user interactions along with article titles